fenuks/auto-pairs/README.md

         Map <M-(> <M-)> <M-[> <M-]> <M-{> <M-}> <M-"> <M-'> to move character under the cursor to the pair.

-*   g:AutoPairsOnlyWhitespace
+*   g:AutoPairsSkipAfter

-        Default : 0
+        Default : ''

-        Set it to 1 to skip autopairs unless the following character is whitespace.
-This makes auto-pairs much less aggressive.
+        Set it to regex to skip autopairs unless the following character doesn't match it.
+This can be used to make auto-pairs much less aggressive.
+*
+*   g:AutoPairsSkipBefore

+        Default : ''

+        Set it to regex to skip autopairs unless the preceding character doesn't match it.
+This can be used to make auto-pairs much less aggressive.

 Buffer Level Pairs Setting
 --------------------------